Stage 4 Knee Osteoarthritis & Treatment Options

 It’s a hot area with clinical trials still being conducted, but most studies are still in the early stages.
 As such, the success rate of treatment is yet to be determined.

-This is one option for people with severe OA of the knee.
+This is one treatment options for people with stage 4 severe osteoarthritis of the knee.
 During this surgery, a surgeon cuts the bone above or below the knee to shorten it, lengthen it, or change its alignment.

 This surgery shifts the weight of your body away from the points of the bone where the greatest bone spur growth and bone damage has occurred.
 However, this surgery is more often done in younger patients.